ai4pm/TL4HDR/README.md

 The example folder contains the scripts for reproducing the result in Fig 3 and supplementary Fig 4.

 The data folder contains the script file to ensemble datasets for the 225 machine learning tasks, 224 datasets from TCGA and 1 dataset assembled from MMRF.
-Note, the mRNA expression of TCGA cohort can be downloaded from https://figshare.com/articles/dataset/Gao_Y_Cui_Y_2020_/12811574, and put it under the TL4RDH/data/datasets/
+Note, the mRNA expression data of TCGA cohort can be downloaded from https://figshare.com/articles/dataset/Gao_Y_Cui_Y_2020_/12811574, and put it under the TL4RDH/data/datasets/

 The model folder contains the files for deep neural network and deep transfer learning implementation.